JuliaComputing/CompartmentalModel.jl/README.md

 # CompartmentalModelServer.jl

-Demonstration of how to deploy an API server that interacts with a system of differential equations.

-## Purpose

 Creating a model is half the battle.
 Often models must be deployed to production in order to facilitate consumption by other team members or end users.To maximize effectiveness, the model should be easily accessible without prior